 Large, Comfy Panties

 Whether you’ve given birth naturally or via c-section, you’re going to need some big ‘ol granny panties to get you through those first few weeks.
 You’ll need them to be comfy and be able to hold a nice big pad.
-I personally like panties that are full coverage but are still nice to look at like these ones from Amazon: Motherhood Maternity Fold Over Panties (3 Pack).
+I personally like panties that are full coverage but are still nice to look at like the ones pictured above.
 If you go this route, you will also need some pads with wings like these ones: Stayfree Ultra Thin Pads for Women with Wings, Overnight – 40 Count.
 You can actually make some frozen padsicles ahead of time by soaking the pads in witch hazel and throwing them in the freezer.
 You won’t be sorry you prepared these babies, I promise!

 I personally decided to go the route of using adult diapers because they are so comfy and you can easily put all your witch hazel pads, frozen padsicles, or whatever else you’ll need, nice and snug in them.
 These are also disposable so you don’t have to worry about ruining your panties.
 My favorite are Always Discreet, Incontinence Underwear for Women, Maximum Classic Cut, Small/Medium, 32 count.(affiliate link) You can thank me later! 😉

 Dermoplast Pain Relief Spray